testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB real-time advanced analytics.md

 4. What configuration would you need to apply to your solution to allow it to restart any stream processing in the case the job is stopped?

-    When defining a Delta Lake streaming query, one of the options that you need to specify is the location of a checkpoint directory.
+    When defining a streaming query, one of the options that you need to specify is the location of a checkpoint directory.

     `spark.readStream.format("cosmos.oltp").option("spark.cosmos.changeFeed.checkpointLocation", "<path-to-checkpoint-directory>") ...`